 What Factors are Impacting Future Care Assessments?

 Attendant Care

 Attendant care, private duty nursing or a personal support worker is often required/demanded in the most serious cases.
-Depending upon the level of care provided, the hourly rates can be very costly.
-To help illustrate how these costs can escalate quickly; imagine a young person with a brain injury who has a 50-year life expectancy requiring 24/7 care.
-Attendant care for that person could easily cost in the millions.
+To help illustrate how these costs can escalate quickly, imagine a young person with a brain injury who has a 50-year life expectancy requiring 24/7 care.
+Attendant care for that person could easily cost millions.
 There are other providers of future care services including services such as: housekeeping, nanny services, lawn and home maintenance, speech therapists, psychological counseling, occupational therapy, personal support worker and employment counseling.